Become a Leader in Special Education

 Paraprofessionals are offered a 10% preferred tuition discount for education courses at Regis.
 Contact an admissions counselor at 800.944.7667 for details.

-Special Education – Initial Endorsement: 46 credit hours
+Special Education – Initial Licensure: 46 credit hours

 Printable Fact Sheet: To download a printable fact sheet with details about required classes, admissions requirements, and start dates, please visit our fact sheet library.
 Please note: The best source for the most current information is an admissions counselor.

-**PLACE or PRAXIS exam in Elementary Education must be passed before moving to professional sequence courses.
+PLACE or PRAXIS exam in Elementary Education MUST be passed within first year of program.

 Professional Sequence Courses (24 credit hours)